citp/privacy-policy-historical/d/do/dog/dogsnpawz.com.md

-> *The following text is extracted and transformed from the dogsnpawz.com privacy policy that was archived on 2018-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180611010804id_/http%3A//www.dogsnpawz.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dogsnpawz.com privacy policy that was archived on 2018-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181217205309id_/http%3A//dogsnpawz.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-This privacy policy sets out how Dogs N Pawz uses and protects any information that you give Dogs N Pawz when you use this website.
+This privacy policy sets out how Dogs N Pawz collects, uses, maintains, and discloses any information collected when you use this website.

+_**This policy was last updated 6/27/2018.**_

 Dogs N Pawz is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified when using this website, you can be assured that it will only be used in accordance with this privacy statement.

+You agree to the terms of this policy when you use this website.
 Dogs N Pawz may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 12th August, 2011.
+If any changes are made, you will be notified by revising the date at the top of this page.

 Our website address is:  http://dogsnpawz.com and you can contact us at dogsnpawz@yahoo.com.

-## What we collect
+Dogs N Pawz was founded in 2011 and is based in the United States.
+It is an independently operated blog run by Lisa Brown.
+This website provides product reviews, pet news, and tips about taking care of your pet.

+##  How information is collected

+Here is how your information is collected on Dogs N Pawz:

+  * if you leave a comment on the blog
+  * if you purchase a product from one of our affiliates through this site or by using our discount codes
+  * through website cookies and file logs
+  * through Google Analytics
+  * signing up for email delivery via Feedburner and Bloglovin’
+  * any contact forms or contest entries

 We may collect the following information: